7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 ![1080](azureassociatingprivateips.png)

-#### Creating
+#### Creating Virtual Networks

 - Connect to Resource Group
 - Name with naming convention
-- IP address space, can add multiple and IPv6 - the automatic ones are drawn from Azure analyzing your own IP spaces
+- IP address space, can add multiple and IPv6 - the automatic ones are drawn from Azure analysing your own IP spaces
 - Remember Azure takes 5 addresses before sizing!

 The Virtual Network should be broken up into subnet ranges like on-premise to manage the networking.
-Availablity Zones (AZ)s can be spanned acrossed by a subnet, resources in a subnet need to be alignment of resources available from a AZ dimension.
+Availability Zones (AZ)s can be spanned across subnets, zones and regions Resources in a subnets need to be alignment with resources available from a AZ dimension.

 - IP always comes via fabric (Azure) OS using DHCP - can configure per OS basis
 - IPs can be reserved in ARM
 	- For Domain Controllers
 - VMs can have multiple NICs
-- Each NIC can be in a different virtual subnet in the same virtual network or different subnets
+- Each NIC can be in a different Virtual Subnet in the same virtual network or different subnets - Cross region also!
 - Multiple IP configuration per NIC
 - IP configuration can have Public and Private IP
 	- Public IP is internet routable - Just DO NOT!